Nonary/MonitorSwapAutomation/Readme.md

     - Sometimes the swap can take longer to do and the resolution swap is happening on your primary screen
     - Adjusting the start delay will give the swap more time to complete, thus making sure resolution is changed on the correct monitor.

-#### Only one screen is being restored, everything else works
+#### Only One Screen is Being Restored, Everything Else Works
-- You will have to do this workaround mentioned here: https://github.com/Nonary/MonitorSwapAutomation/issues/9
+- You will have to follow the workaround mentioned here: [MonitorSwapAutomation Issue #9](https://github.com/Nonary/MonitorSwapAutomation/issues/9)
-  - There is currently a bug in the MultiMonitor tool in some scenarios with people who have dual screens.
-I do not have the source code for that tool, so it is impossible for me to fix directly, a workaround has to be done until resolved by Nirsoft.
+  - There is currently a bug in the MultiMonitor tool affecting users with dual screens.
+I do not have the source code for that tool, so it is impossible for me to fix directly.
+A workaround is necessary until Nirsoft resolves this issue.
 Please report your issue to [nirsofer@yahoo.com](mailto:nirsofer@yahoo.com) so he can gather more users and data to ultimately resolve this issue.

+#### Primary Monitor Wasn't Restored
+Check the logs to see if they claim the primary monitor was successfully restored.
+If it was, enable `enableStrictRestoration` in the `settings.json` file by setting it to `true`.
+If the logs do not show it restored, it probably was closed out before the script could finish (in the case of reboots).
+In such cases, you can't do much to resolve it other than ensuring you do not reboot before returning to your machine.

-#### Resolution Change when resuming or starting new stream
+#### Resolution Change When Resuming or Starting a New Stream
-- Double check and make sure you have put the correct "dummyMonitorId" in the settings.json file, that way the script doesn't attempt to restore monitor profiles that are already active.
+- Double-check and ensure you have put the correct `dummyMonitorId` in the `settings.json` file.
+This way, the script doesn't attempt to restore monitor profiles that are already active.

 ### Change Log

+### v1.1.9
+- **Updated MultiMonitorTool:** Updated to v2.10.
+- **Primary Monitor Validation:** Added a new option to increase the strictness of validation on restoring the primary monitor.
+This should reduce false positives for some users but may cause problems for others, so this option is not enabled by default.

 ### v1.1.8
 - **Debug Logging:** Added debug write statements across the app to facilitate easier troubleshooting of future issues.
 - **Monitor Flicker Fix:** Resolved an issue causing the monitor to constantly flicker when applying the workaround mentioned in issue [#9](https://github.com/Nonary/MonitorSwapAutomation/issues/9).

-#### v1.1.7
+### v1.1.7
 - **File Lock Fixes:** Reduced the frequency of issues causing file lockouts during the parsing of monitor configurations.
 - **Improved Profile Restore:** Enhanced the validation logic to ensure all monitor IDs match, reducing the occurrence of false positives.

 #### v1.1.6
 - **Logging Fix:** Fixed an issue where the log file wasn't created if a new stream started before the monitor was restored from the previous session.